rivas-lab/covid19/snpnet/README.md

 ## Weights of polygenic risk scores

-We are still running the `snpnet` computation, but provide the PRS weights extracted from the intermediate results. ~~We will soon make the weights (`BETA` in the multivariate predictive model) of the polygenic risk score publicly available.~~

-<span style="color:red">**Our PRS results are not finalized yet!
-We provide PRSs from intermediate results from our computation.**</span>

 The weights of our PRS models are available from our [Google Drive shared folder: https://bit.ly/rivas-lab_covid19_PRS_weights](https://bit.ly/rivas-lab_covid19_PRS_weights).

 In the shared directory, you should be able to find a `tar.gz` file, named as `rivas-lab_covid19_PRS_weights.YYYYMMDD-hhmmss.tar.gz`.
-The `YYYYMMDD-hhmmss` represents the date and time of the data release, given that we are still in a process of PRS computation (and will post updates in the future).
+The `YYYYMMDD-hhmmss` represents the date and time of the data release.

 Once you extracted the tar file (`$ tar -xzvf rivas-lab_covid19_PRS_weights.YYYYMMDD-hhmmss.tar.gz`), you should able to see two files for each trait in our analysis.